ddj231/Handel/README.md

 G#2, A2
 ```

-A **Notegroup** is a group of notelists (or conceptually an array of notelists), separated by a vertical line .
+A **Notegroup** is a group of notelists (or conceptually an array of notelists).
+Each notelist is separated by a vertical line.

 For example: